Cubic threefolds moduli and the Monster group: The moduli space of cubic threefolds as a ten-ball quotient

 The direct summand of $\LL_1\subset \LL^\ct$ and the inclusion $\Hl^4_\circ(Y)\subset \Hl^4(Y)$ each single out a generator of their respective discriminant modules.
-We refer to these as the \emph{privileged generators}. \begin{definition} An \emph{$\LL^\ct$-marking} of a smooth cubic threefold $X$ is the choice of an isomorphism of Eisenstein lattices $\Hl^4_\circ(Y)\cong \LL^{\ct}$ which takes one privileged generator to the other. \end{definition}
+We refer to these as the \emph{privileged generators}.

+\begin{definition} An \emph{$\LL^\ct$-marking} of a smooth cubic threefold $X$ is the choice of an isomorphism of Eisenstein lattices $\Hl^4_\circ(Y)\cong \LL^{\ct}$ which takes one privileged generator to the other. \end{definition}

 Such markings exist, for if $\varphi: \Hl^4_\circ(Y)\cong \LL^{\ct}$ is any isomorphism of Eisenstein lattices, then precisely one of $\varphi$ and $-\varphi$ will be take a privileged generator to a privileged generator.
-Via such a marking, the group $\G^{\ct}$ is identified with group of orthogonal transformations of $\Hl^4(Y)$ that fix $\eta_Y^2$ and centralize the $\mu_3$-action.
+Via such a marking the group $\G^{\ct}$ is identified with group of orthogonal transformations of $\Hl^4(Y)$ that fix $\eta_Y^2$ and centralize the $\mu_3$-action.
 It is clear that two $\LL^\ct$-markings will lie in the same $\G^{\ct}$-orbit.
 There is a bit of an issue though, because $X$ determines $Y$ up to the group $\mu_3$ of covering transformations and that group acts faithfully on $\Hl^4_\circ(Y)$ as a group of scalars and hence the marking should also be given up a scalar in $\mu_3$.
-Fortunately this hardly plays a role in what follows, for we eventually kill this ambiguity and is it the projectivized group $\PG^{\ct}=\G^{\ct}/\mu_3$ that matters.
-Note that this projectivization happens to be all of $\PU(\LL^\ct)$.
+Fortunately this hardly plays a role in what follows, for eventually it is the projectivized group $\PG^{\ct}=\G^{\ct}/\mu_3\cong \PU(\LL^\ct)$ that matters. \\